 Dealing with taxation

 Luxembourg is a country where all residents are required to file their own annual tax return.
 Expats in Luxembourg can find this a daunting prospect, especially if they come from a country where they might not have had to do this.
-Although Luxembourg banks aren’t responsible for dealing with tax affairs, many have tax experts who will be able to offer advice.
+Although Luxembourgish banks aren’t responsible for dealing with tax affairs, many have tax experts can help.

 Dealing with tax issues is a hurdle that expats have to deal with a little later down the line after moving in.
-But they should bear in mind that their bank is well placed to give advice and can help reduce their tax burden through explaining options on savings, pensions, insurances, etc.
+But they should bear in mind that their bank is well placed to give advice; they can help reduce their tax burden through explaining options on savings, pensions, and insurances.